naterobins1/UG_proj/README.md

 # UG_proj
-Quantify Effect of Natural Selection on Human Genome
+Quantify the Effect of Natural Selection on Human Genome